caratrb/bundler/UPGRADING.md

 If you need to update just one gem, run `bundle update GEMNAME`.
 To update all gems to the newest versions possible, run `bundle update`.

-Bundler now supports multiple platforms, using a block syntax to declare platform-specific gems:
+Carat now supports multiple platforms, using a block syntax to declare platform-specific gems:

     platform :jruby do
       gem "jruby-maven-plugins"
     end

-Deploying using Bundler is even easier than it was before, as Bundler now includes a Capistrano recipe.
-Simply add this line to the top of your deploy.rb file to run Bundler automatically as part of deploying:
+Deploying using Carat is even easier than it was before, as Carat now includes a Capistrano recipe.
+Simply add this line to the top of your deploy.rb file to run Carat automatically as part of deploying:

     require 'bundler/capistrano'